splot-cell/ruby-enumerables-exercises/README.md

 I wrote my implementation of these methods so they would do the minimum required to pass the test suites.
 However, while doing so, I noticed a number of areas where the tests are not comprehensive:

 - All tests tests are run with Arrays.
 There are no tests using Hashes.
-- Tests always pass a block.
-There are no tests checking behaviour if a block is ommitted.
+- Tests (almost) always pass a block.
+There are few tests checking behaviour if a block is ommitted.
+- Tests do not check functionality if the function is passed an argument that is not a block.

 ## Installation